← Back to blog Marc Aaron Jacobs

 Getting Started

 Getting signed to a sync agency is not an overnight process.
 It takes a professional catalog, proper organization, and persistence.
-But the infrastructure you build now — clean metadata, organized playlists, professional presentation — serves you whether you land an agency or pitch supervisors directly.
+The infrastructure you build now (clean metadata, organized playlists, professional presentation, analytics on every share) serves you whether you land an agency or pitch supervisors directly.
+Most composers who eventually get signed have already been doing the work as if they were.

 Related Articles